animals

 Your Role

-As a volunteer, you will participate in the daily operations of the wild cat center.
-These tasks may include:
+As a volunteer, you will participate in the daily operations of the wild feline rescue center.
+Note that tasks may vary depending on weather conditions, conservation priorities, or the availability of certain materials.

 • Cleaning the enclosures

-• Enriching the animals’ environment for their well-being
+• Providing enrichment activities for the animals’ well-being

-As a volunteer, you will assist the local team with daily tasks.
-As a non-profit family-run farm, they also facilitate farm tours for local visitors.
-Volunteers may help with these tours and even work in the curiosity shop.
-Various projects aim to improve the farm and animal welfare.
-These projects change continuously based on the current needs of the animals and the farm.
+As a volunteer, you will assist the local team in daily tasks.
+As a non-profit family-run farm, they also facilitate farm visits for local visitors.
+Volunteers may help with these visits and even work in the gift shop.

-Tasks that do not directly involve interacting with animals are still crucial to their well-being.
-General maintenance and cleaning of the grounds (e.g., mowing the grass to ensure there are no ticks, fleas, snakes, or spiders, and picking up waste) are regular tasks on the farm to ensure the health and safety of all the animals under our care.
+Tasks that do not involve direct interaction with the animals are still crucial to their well-being.
+General maintenance and cleaning of the grounds (e.g., mowing the grass to ensure there are no ticks, fleas, snakes, or spiders, and waste collection) are regular tasks at the farm to ensure the health and safety of all the animals in our care.

-As a volunteer, you will have the opportunity to experience each of the different roles on the farm.
-Tasks are rotated among volunteers to ensure that everyone has the chance to assist with farm maintenance and interact with the animals equally.
+As a volunteer, you will have the opportunity to experience each of the different jobs at the farm.
+Tasks are rotated among the volunteers to ensure that everyone has a chance to contribute to farm maintenance and interact with the animals equally.

 Volunteer on a Wildlife Cat Farm in South Africa